dnk8n/remote-provisioner/README.md

 **Usage(from CI tool):**

-- The following environment variables must be set:
+- The following environment variables must be set (For the dockerized demo, you can define environment variables in a `.env` file placed in the same directory as the docker-compose file):
   - `AWS_ACCESS_KEY_ID`
   - `AWS_SECRET_ACCESS_KEY`